entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 * `db.migration.strategy`: "skip|disabled|auto|generate_sql" # defaults to 'auto' which uses Liquibase to initialize checks and updates on the DBs

 **Apply the Strategy for Secondary Tenant**
-For a secondary tenant, the `dbMigrationStrategy` environment variable in the tenant `ConfigMap` can be used to modify the default Liquibase DB management specification in the App Engine.
+For a secondary tenant, the `dbMigrationStrategy` value in the tenant configuration can be used to modify the default Liquibase DB management specification in the App Engine.

 * `dbMigrationStrategy`: "skip|disabled|auto|generate_sql" # default is 'skip'; to skip the entire Liquibase process of checking databasechangelog tables and changeSetFiles

-* If `dbMigrationStrategy` is not present inside the tenant `ConfigMap`, it looks for the value in the db.migration.strategy system property.
+* If `dbMigrationStrategy` is not present inside the tenant configuration, it looks for the value in the `db.migration.strategy` system property.

 ### Tenant Domains
-A tenant can have multiple fully qualified domain names (FQDNs), as long as they are defined in the `fqdns` field of the [ConfigMap](#create-and-apply-the-configmap).
+A tenant can have multiple fully qualified domain names (FQDNs), as long as they are defined in the `fqdns` field of the tenant configuration.
 This field determines which tenant's configuration to use when a incoming request is made to the Entando Application.

 Example:
 ```